Alex Jones Said He’s A Victim Of Sandy Hook Parents Who Remind People He Called Their Children’s Death A Hoax

 Alex Jones is tired of the parents of Sandy Hook victims reminding people that he called their children’s death a hoax — and he’s ready to take legal action over it.

-The embattled conspiracy theorist radio host took to the airwaves this week to claim he’s a victim of the parents who lost children in the 2012 school shooting who haven’t stopped talking about his denial of the shooting.
+The embattled conspiracy theorist radio host took to the airwaves this week to claim he’s a victim of the parents who lost children in the 2012 school shooting, and who haven’t stopped talking about his denial of the shooting.
 Media Matters, a left-leaning organization that sheds a light on conservative media, published a transcript of Alex Jones making a plea to those parents to stop reminding people of his denials.

 “So I’m asking the families: In the memory of your children and the memory of the truth — you say it’s super hurtful to hear these things, I agree,” Jones said.”
 So I’m saying how do you continue to say that and say I said it if it’s so hurtful?
 I’m asking you to quit in my voice saying your children didn’t die.”